 The most notable acquisition is one returning from abroad, as Spector joins the team.
 He will need to help solidify a back line that allowed the most goals in the league in 2016.
 Joining Spector on the back line is Victor ‘PC’ Giro, with the 22 year old Brazilian defender signing a four year deal from the NASL’s Tampa Bay Rowdies, and Donny Toia, who can fill in at either midfield or defense.

-The three defensive acquisitions will join fellow midfielder-defender Brek Shea, who’s versatility enables him to slot in where needed as the competition for spots in the back four heats up.
-Featuring on the wing, at fullback, or wide midfield, Shea has been a regular fixture in the Lions’ eleven for the past two seasons, notching three goals and six assists, and he’s prepared to help the team achieve their playoff goal in any way necessary.
+The three defensive acquisitions will seek to help replace midfielder-defender Brek Shea, who was traded to the Vancouver Whitecaps for Barnes in February.
+Featuring on the wing, at fullback, or wide midfield, Shea has been a regular fixture in the Lions’ eleven for the past two seasons, notching three goals and six assists, but didn’t appear to feature in coach Kreis’ plans.

-Among the new acquisitions, there is one that Shea points out as crucial in terms of the leadership and command he provides.
+Among the new acquisitions for the Lions, there is one that stands out as crucial in terms of the leadership and command he provides.
 Will Johnson is the ultimate MLS journeyman, beginning his career with the Chicago Fire, before continuing it with Real Salt Lake, the Portland Timbers, and now OCSC.
-Johnson has succeeded in every situation he’s been placed, winning two MLS Cups, one with Jason Kreis in Real Salt Lake in 2009, the next with the Portland Timbers in 2015, and reaching a third MLS Cup Final in 2016 with Toronto FC, and Shea believes his leadership will be invaluable.
+Johnson has succeeded in every situation he’s been placed, winning two MLS Cups, one with Jason Kreis in Real Salt Lake in 2009, the next with the Portland Timbers in 2015, and reaching a third MLS Cup Final in 2016 with Toronto FC, and his leadership will be invaluable to the team